FairRootGroup/FairMQ/examples/README.md

 This examples shows how to combine different channel transports (zeromq/nanomsg/shmem) inside of one device and/or topology.

+## n-m

+A topology consisting of three layers of devices: synchronizer -> n * senders -> m * receivers.

 ## QC

 A topology consisting of 4 devices - Sampler, QCProducer, QCConsumer and Sink.
 The data flows from Sampler through QCProducer to Sink.
 On demand - by setting the corresponding configuration property - the QCProducer device will duplicate the data to the QCConsumer device.
 The property is set by the topology controller, in this example this is the `fairmq-dds-command-ui` utility.